If you are an aspiring course creator, you’ve likely heard that the online course industry is a booming, soon-to-be $300+ billion industry.

 Everyone you follow seems to have an online course.

-We are going to explain everything in detail in this post, so that you can decide whether creating an online course is the right choice for you.
+Your revenue will depend on a lot of factors, so we are going to explain everything in detail in this post, so that you can decide whether creating an online course is the right choice for you.

 You can always find an up-to-date index with all the free content available in the Course Creator Academy by clicking on the Academy link on the top menu bar.

-How Much Money Can a Course Creator Make?
+How Much Can a Course Creator Make?

 To understand the numbers, it’s important to differentiate between Revenue and Profit.